glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 Your aim is just to generate as many possible topics as possible that *could* be used somewhere in your speech.

-(Imagine these as the basic building materials you’ll use to assemble your best man speech.)
+(Imagine these as the basic building materials you’ll use to assemble your Best Man speech.)

 Here are some questions to ask yourself while in this mode:

-- How did you first meet the groom?
+- How did you first meet the Groom?
 - What are his best (and worst) qualities?
 - What are the most memorable moments from your friendship?
 - What are the “running jokes” you share?
 - What makes him and his new wife a good match?
 - What advice do you want to pass on to your friend?
-- What tips can you give his bride for life with him?
+- What tips can you give his Bride for life with him?

 More so than other speeches in the traditional wedding line-up you’ll want to look for ideas that present an opportunity for humour.

-*Remember: a genuinely funny best man speech isn't just one that's littered with off-the-shelf jokes.
+*Remember: a genuinely funny Best Man speech isn't just one that's littered with off-the-shelf jokes.
 It's one where you draw humour from real-life observations and situations that are specific to your friend.*

 (For more help with generating ideas, you can also check out my list of Best Man Speech Prompts.)